osxmidi/LinVst/Tested-VST-Plugins/README.md

 To override a Wine dll, copy the windows dll (64 bit) to ~/.wine/drive_c/windows/system32 and then override the dll to be native by entering the dll name in the winecfg Libraries option tab.

 Native Access might need a msvcp140.dll override.

+Temp directory paths might need to be setup in the registry for some Native Access installs (Use regedit to import Waves.reg in the Waves folder).

 Native Access can abort or crash partway through a download (because Wine can have problems mounting the downloaded iso file) but the iso file has been downloaded, so a manual mounting and install of the downloaded iso file or a manual unzipping and install of the downloaded zip file in ~/.wine/drive_c/users/user/Downloads is needed.